Skjuber/React-Chat-Application/README.md

 - Select your avatar.
 - Use Vercel to connect and chat simultaneously with multiple users.
 - User interface enhanced with animations.
-- Each member has unique color for better recognition.
+- Each member has a unique color for better recognition.
 - Enter your own generated channel ID.